 M’Shai S. Dash is a blogger, digital content creator, and freelance writer from Washington, D.C.
 She began writing music and poetry as a child, and has recently completed a work of poetry called Woman In Sujud.
-After appearing in PBS’s Legacy: Being Black in America (2007), she began speaking publicly about social justice issues, the contributions of people of color in speculative fiction, and the power of digital storytelling in a social media driven world.
-Dash has spoken at the Apollo Theater (2008), Charles Sumner School (2012), and Duke Ellington School of the Arts (2012), Blerdcon DC (2017).
+After appearing in PBS’s Legacy: Black and White in America (2007), she began speaking publicly about social justice issues, the contributions of people of color in speculative fiction, and the power of digital storytelling in a social media driven world.
+Dash has spoken at the Apollo Theater (2008), Charles Sumner School (2012), Duke Ellington School of the Arts (2012), and Blerdcon DC (2017).
 She was also a featured presenter for Blogger Week DC at Trinity University College (2017).
 Most recently, she spoke on a panel about afrofuturism and pop culture at the Bushwick Starr in New York (2018).

-Dash writes about race and culture, mental health, and popular culture.
+Dash writes about race, pop culture, and mental wellness.
 Her writing has been featured in Blavity, For Harriet, and Madame Noir.
 Her most recent short stories have appeared in The Scribes of Nyota: Our Voices, Our Imagination, A Compendium, and in the Awakenings Foundation online magazine.
-She is a currently a staff writer and content curator for BlackSci-Fi.com,a contributor for Blavity.com, and a co-host on Black Sci-fi TV, a public access television show which airs on PhillyCam.
+She is a currently a staff writer and content curator for BlackSci-Fi.com, and a co-host on Black Sci-fi TV, a public access television show which airs on PhillyCam.